|

 capacity for pleasure, work, and creativity.
 Two classic

-Emperor Classic of Internal Medicine, compiled from 100
+Jing (The Yellow Emperor Classic of Internal Medicine, compiled

-core concepts of TCM, and they have informed generations of scholars
+presented the core concepts of TCM, and they have informed

 |

-Western world really became aware of TCM and of acupuncture in
+however, that Western world really became aware of TCM and of

-particular.
-This came about because James Reston, a New York
+acupuncture in particular.
+This came about because James Reston,

-Times reporter became stricken with appendicitis while doing
+a New York Times reporter became stricken with

 to health care, and caused quite a stir among the Western medical